Candidates begin filing for 2022 elections

 Marshall Ashcraft, Chair Gary Childers and Jay Fenwick are the current board members up for election in 2022.
 If there are more than six people who file for board of education, there will be a primary.
 If six or fewer file, all of them will be moved to the general election in the fall.
 The Watauga County Board of Education race is nonpartisan.

-For Watauga County Sheriff, Len Hagaman (D) — the current sheriff — and David Searcy (R) filed to run.
+For Watauga County Sheriff, incumbent Len Hagaman (D) and challenger David Searcy (R) filed to run.

 For Watauga County Clerk of Superior Court, Charles Haynes (R) — the current clerk — filed to run.